 Naloxone usually starts working in 1 to 5 minutes.
 Repeated doses may needed if the person is still showing signs of overdose.

 The effects of naloxone only last for 30 to 60 minutes.
 If the opioid is still in the body after the naloxone wears off, the overdose can return.
 This is why it is so important to call 911 in every overdose situation!

 Learn more about Naloxone from the following University of Waterloo video:

 Being able to recognize the signs of an overdose quickly and having a naloxone kit can save a life.
-Naloxone can buy time while you wait for the paramedics to arrive.
+Naloxone can buy time while paramedics are en route.
 Take-home naloxone kits do not replace the need for emergency care or minimize the importance of calling 911.

 You can get a take-home naloxone kit for free from pharmacies and other agencies in Ottawa.
 When you get your kit you will also receive training on overdose prevention, recognizing an overdose and how to respond.
 Below is a list of places where you can get a free Naloxone kit in Ottawa:

 - Ottawa Public Health’s Site Needle & Syringe Program provides free kits and training for clients and their family or friends.
 Visit our